The Vermont Statutes Online

 (8) such other estimates as the board deems necessary to accomplish its purpose.

 (d) Actions or resolutions of the board for the annual appropriations of any year shall not cease to be operative at the end of the fiscal year for which they were adopted.
 Appropriations made by the board for the various estimates of the budget shall be expended only for such estimates, but by majority vote of the board the budget may be amended from time to time to transfer funds between or among such estimates.
-Any balance left or unencumbered in any such budget estimate, or the amount of any deficit at the end of the fiscal year, shall be included in and paid out of the operating budget and appropriations in the next fiscal year.
-All such budget amendments shall be reported by the district treasurer to the legislative bodies of each district member within 14 days of the end of the fiscal year.
+Any balance left or unencumbered in any budget estimate, or the amount of any deficit at the end of the fiscal year, shall be included in and paid out of the operating budget and appropriations in the next fiscal year.
+All budget amendments shall be reported by the district treasurer to the legislative bodies of each district member within 14 days following the end of the fiscal year.

-(e) Financial statements and audit results shall be delivered to the legislative bodies of each district member within 10 days of delivery to the board.
+(e) Financial statements and audit results shall be delivered to the legislative bodies of each district member within 10 days following delivery to the board.
 (Added 2015, No. 41, § 20, eff.
 June 1, 2015; amended 2015, No. 130 (Adj.
 Sess.), § 5e, eff.
-May 25, 2016.)
+May 25, 2016; 2023, No. 85 (Adj.
+Sess.), § 441, eff.
+July 1, 2024; 2023, No. 99 (Adj.
+Sess.), § 6, eff.
+May 6, 2024.)

-• § 3076.
+§ 3076.
 Indebtedness

 The board may borrow money through the issuance of notes of the district for the purpose of paying current expenses of the district.
 Such notes shall mature within one year, and may be refunded in the manner provided by law, and shall be payable solely from the district’s operating revenues.
 The governing board may borrow money in anticipation of the receipt of grants-in-aid from any source and any revenues.
 Such notes shall mature within one year, but may be renewed as provided by general law.
 (Added 2015, No. 41, § 20, eff.
 June 1, 2015.)

-• § 3077.
+§ 3077.
 Pledge of revenues

 (a) When the board, at a regular or special meeting called for such purpose, determines by resolution passed by a vote of a majority of members present and voting that the public interest or necessity demands communications plant improvements, or a long-term contract, and that the cost of the same will be too great to be paid out of the ordinary annual income and revenue of the district, the board may pledge communications plant net revenues and enter into long-term contracts to provide for such improvements.
 A “long-term contract” means an agreement in which the district incurs direct or conditional obligations for which the costs are too great to be paid out of the ordinary annual income and revenues of the district, in the judgment of the board.
 It includes an agreement authorized under 24 V.S.A. § 1789, wherein performance by the district is conditioned upon periodic appropriations.
 The term “communications plant improvements” includes improvements that may be used for the benefit of the public, whether or not publicly owned or operated.